shearwavesplitter/AlpEventDownloader/README.md

 ## About

 This script/functions act as a wrapper for the new fdsnws downloader which is replacing arclink_fetch.
+Its main purpose is to list the stations and events for which data is missing or incomplete.

-###Advantages
+### Advantages
 * Allows restricted data to be downloaded
 * Creates lists of events/stations where the download has failed or the data is incomplete/missing
 * Downloaded events are written straight to .sac files and contain all important event and station information